 \section{Experimental Setup}

+\paragraph{Scope.} All experiments use a single agent (Claude Code) with a single backbone (Claude Opus 4.6 via AWS Bedrock) on a single benchmark (SWE-bench Verified, Python bug-fix tasks).
+We discuss external validity in \Cref{sec:discussion}; readers should treat findings as scoped to this configuration unless otherwise noted.

-\paragraph{Agent and benchmark.} We use Claude Code with Claude Opus 4.6 via AWS Bedrock as our agent---one of the top-performing coding agent systems at time of writing---and SWE-bench Verified \citep{jimenez2024swebench} as our benchmark.
-Each task consists of a real GitHub issue; the agent must produce a patch that passes the repository's test suite.
-Evaluation uses the official SWE-bench Docker harness with per-repository containers ensuring correct dependencies and Python versions.
+\paragraph{Agent and benchmark.} Claude Code with Claude Opus 4.6 is among the top-performing coding agent systems at the time of writing.
+SWE-bench Verified \citep{jimenez2024swebench} consists of 500 curated real GitHub issues; the agent must produce a patch that passes the repository's test suite.
+Evaluation uses the official SWE-bench Docker harness with per-repository containers for reproducible dependencies and Python versions.

 \paragraph{Rule injection.} Claude Code automatically reads a \texttt{CLAUDE.md} file from the working directory at session start.
-We inject different rule conditions by placing different \texttt{CLAUDE.md} files before each agent run, requiring zero modifications to the agent itself.
-This mirrors the real-world usage pattern where developers write and modify rule files for their projects.
+We swap this file before each run, varying only the rule contents while holding the agent, model, prompt template, and tooling fixed.
+This requires zero modifications to the agent and mirrors the real-world authoring pattern.

 \paragraph{Discriminative task selection.} Running all 500 SWE-bench Verified tasks is prohibitively expensive (${\sim}\$5$ per task-condition).
-Moreover, preliminary experiments showed that 47\% of tasks are always solved and 27\% never solved regardless of rules---contributing no statistical signal.
-We screen 500 tasks with 3 baseline repetitions each (1{,}500 screening runs), selecting 58 \emph{discriminative} tasks where the agent succeeds 1--2 out of 3 times (30--70\% baseline pass rate).
-These are tasks where rules have room to help or hurt.
+Pilot runs confirmed that 47\% of tasks are always solved and 27\% never solved regardless of rules, contributing no statistical signal.
+We screen all 500 tasks with three baseline repetitions each (1{,}500 screening runs) and retain 58 \emph{discriminative} tasks (those solved 1 or 2 out of 3 times, i.e., 30--70\% baseline pass rate), where rules have room to help or hurt.

-\paragraph{Paired design.} All conditions within each experiment use the same task set (58 tasks for Experiments~1--3; 35 for Experiment~4), enabling paired statistical comparisons.
-We use McNemar's exact test \citep{mcnemar1947note} for pairwise comparisons and Cochran's Q test \citep{cochran1950comparison} for multi-condition comparisons.
+\paragraph{Paired design.} All conditions within an experiment use the same task set (58 tasks for Experiments~1--3; 35 for Experiment~4), enabling paired statistical comparisons.
+We report McNemar's exact test \citep{mcnemar1947note} for pairwise comparisons and Cochran's Q test \citep{cochran1950comparison} for multi-condition comparisons.